zombifier/My_Stardew_Mods/CustomTapperFramework/README.md

 | `selph.CustomTapperFramework_MACHINE_CRAB_POT_OUTPUT <ignoreLocationJunkChance> <usingGoodBait> <isMariner> <baitTargetFish>` | Get a crab pot fish, or a junk item, from the tile the machine is placed on.
 This GSQ attempts to simulate vanilla crab pot logic as close as humanly possible, including the percentage chance each fish can be caught, and thus accepts four optional parameters to control its behavior:<br>`ignoreLocationJunkChance`: if `true`, ignore the location's crab pot junk chance as defined in [`CrabPotJunkChance`](https://stardewvalleywiki.com/Modding:Location_data).<br>`usingGoodBait`: Whether to cut the aformentioned junk chance in half (e.g. due to good bait being used).<br>`isMariner`Whether to simulate the farmer having the [Mariner profession](https://stardewvalleywiki.com/Fishing#Fishing_Skill), which does three things: remove junk from crab pots entirely, make crab pots ignore fish-specific bait, and make all crab pot fish equally likely to be picked.<br>`baitTargetFish`The ID of a specific fish to prioritize, to simulate the effect of targeted bait.
 If your machine rules accept a targeted bait item, you can put `DROP_IN_PRESERVE` into this field.|
 | `selph.CustomTapperFramework_MACHINE_FISH_LOCATION` | Identical to the [`FISH_LOCATION`](https://stardewvalleywiki.com/Modding:Item_queries#Specialized) GSQ, but with location, bobber tile and bobber depth already populated with the machine's current location.|

-For example, use `selph.CustomTapperFramework_MACHINE_CRAB_POT_OUTPUT true true true` to get a crab pot catchable fish from the machine's location, without junk or any bias to any one fish.
+For the crab pot item query it's recommended you use `selph.CustomTapperFramework_MACHINE_CRAB_POT_OUTPUT true true true` by default for best results.
+This gets all crab pot catchable fish from the machine's location, without junk, special logic or any bias to any one fish.

 ### Tapper API